Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

-Since the optimal measurement for saturating the quantum Cramér–Rao bound corresponds to projective measurement in the eigenbasis of the SLD, we conclude that the optimal measurement is the projection onto this common eigenbasis.
+Hence, a single projective measurement onto this common eigenbasis saturates the quantum Cramér--Rao matrix inequalities in Eq.~\eqref{eq:QCRB}.
 Operationally, this corresponds to performing a Bell measurement.
-Therefore, the FIM with the Bell measurement equals the QFIM
+Therefore, the FIM with the Bell measurement equals the QFIM,

-As a result, from Eq. \eqref{eq:pauliqfim}, we have
+As a result, from Eq.~\eqref{eq:pauliqfim}, we have

 It then follows immediately that